anvithar/OIBSIP_Task2/README.md

 # OIBSIP_Task2
-A PORTFOLIO developed with HTML, CSS, and JS
+Developed PORTFOLIO with HTML, CSS, and JS